-Update April 28, 2023: Stable Diffusion 1.5 Linux Server and Windows Server updated with latest and much faster Vlad WebUI and Torch 2.0.
-Includes Controlnet 1.1 support with canny and line art support preinstalled, redundant token merging for faster batches, Deforum extension, merging of checkpoints, Lora, dreambooth training and much more.
-Includes powerful Controlnet to change images based on source images and editing instructions including examples.
+Update August 12, 2023: Stable Diffusion XL 1.0 Linux Server updated with latest Stable Diffusion XL 1.0 version and Vlad WebUI and Torch 2.0.
+Includes redundant token merging for faster batches, merging of checkpoints, Lora, dreambooth training and much more.
 Updated NeRF solutions.

 Overview of Features of the Automatic Stable Diffusion integration (Detailed overview of features including examples):

 - Prompt Matrix

 - Attention, specify parts of text that the model should pay more attention to

 - a man in a ((tuxedo)) – will pay more attention to tuxedo

 - a man in a (tuxedo:1.21) – alternative syntax

 - Loopback, run img2img processing multiple times

 - X/Y plot, a way to draw a 2 dimensional plot of images with different parameters

 - have as many embeddings as you want and use any names you like for them